Strong $(\delta,n)$-complements for semi-stable morphisms: Applications

 \begin{lemma} Let $d$ and $p$ be two natural numbers and $\Lambda \subset \qq$ be a set satisfying the descending chain condition with rational accumulation points.
-Then, there exists a natural number $q$ and a set $\Omega\subset \qq$ satisfying the descending chain condition with rational accumulation points, only depending on $d,p$ and $\Lambda$, satisfying the following.
-Let $f\colon X \rightarrow Z$ be a contraction between normal quasi-projective varieties, $(X,B+M)$ be a generalized log cannical pair of dimension $d$ such that \begin{itemize} \item $K_X+B+M\sim_{\qq,Z} 0$; \item $X$ is of Fano type over some non-empty open set of $Z$; \item ${\rm coeff}(B)\subset \Lambda$; and \item $pM'$ is Cartier. \end{itemize} Then the generalized pair $(Z,B_Z+M_Z)$ obtained by generalized adjunction is such that \begin{itemize} \item ${\rm coeff}(B_Z)\subset \Omega$; and \item $qM_Z$ is a Weil divisor. \end{itemize} \end{lemma}
+Then, there exist a natural number $q$ and a set $\Omega\subset \qq$ satisfying the descending chain condition with rational accumulation points, only depending on $d,p$ and $\Lambda$, satisfying the following.
+Let $f\colon X \rightarrow Z$ be a contraction between positive dimensional normal quasi-projective varieties, $(X,B+M)$ be a generalized log cannical pair of dimension $d$ such that \begin{itemize} \item $K_X+B+M\sim_{\qq,Z} 0$; \item $X$ is of Fano-type over some non-empty open set of $Z$; \item ${\rm coeff}(B)\subset \Lambda$; and \item $pM'$ is Cartier. \end{itemize} Then the generalized pair $(Z,B_Z+M_Z)$ obtained by the generalized canonical bundle formula satisfies \begin{itemize} \item ${\rm coeff}(B_Z)\subset \Omega$; and \item $qM_Z$ is a Weil divisor. \end{itemize} \end{lemma}

 \begin{proof} We will prove the existence of $\Omega$ and $q$ by induction on the dimension of $Z$.
 We will use the existence of log canonical complements and the generalized canonical bundle formula to produce $q$.